 THE VISUAL COMPUTING COMPANY

-NVIDIA’s pioneering work in visual computing — the art and science of computer graphics — has led to thousands of patented inventions, breakthrough technologies and a powerful brand.
-For two decades, we’ve advanced this uniquely powerful medium, helping to transform the PC from a tool for productivity into one for creativity and discovery, and further the mobile revolution.
+NVIDIA's work in visual computing — the art and science of computer graphics — has led to thousands of patented inventions, breakthrough technologies, deep industry relationships and a globally recognized brand.
+For two decades, we've pioneered this uniquely powerful medium, which has transformed the PC from a tool for productivity into one for creativity and discovery.

 - Founded in 1993